 The mall offers many cherry blossom viewing opportunities as well as countless opportunities for taking dramatic selfies!

-As always, the focus will be on gardens, green spaces, parks, and trees.
-Here is a short list of some of the key celebrations.
+As always, the focus is on gardens, green spaces, parks, and trees — a citywide tribute to spring and the gift of cherry blossoms.

 Admission to the followings events is free unless otherwise noted.